mareklonicek/csharp_console_api/README.md

 ###
 ...
 Somewhere in space, a sudden Apollo 11 Request:
- _"Houston, we have an... an ENDPOINT!"_
+ _"Houston, we have an ... an ENDPOINT!"_
 ###
 Earth, USA, Houston,  Response:
 _"Roger that, Apollo 11.
 Your HTTP status is 200 OK.
 Sending back the requested JSON Moon data!"_